-- 4.3.1 Immediately before running, remove protectors from both the pin end and the box end.
-Clean each connection and protector thoroughly. - 4.3.2 All compounds that have been applied to the connections and protectors are to be wiped off or washed off using solvent and a non-metallic bristle brush.
-Wipe out or blow out the solvent from the connection or protector after washing.
+- 4.3.1 Immediately before running, remove protectors from both the field and box ends.
+Clean each connection and pin protectors thoroughly.
+Pre-install handling plugs in the first joints to be run and reinstall pin and box protectors (dry).
+If no handling plugs are to be used, reinstall pin and box protectors (dry). - 4.3.2 All compounds that have been applied to the connections and protectors are to be wiped off or washed off using solvent and a non-metallic bristle brush.
+Wipe out or blow out the solvent from the connection or protector after washing. - NOTE: Care must be taken to ensure that the cleaning process does not cause environmental pollution.